 18) The Big Brother Blog got a new writer named Lisa Marie

 This year, Bill Lage asked me to write episode recaps for the Big Brother Blog.
 Of course, I said yes and, for three months, I had a lot of fun keeping people updated with what all of the loathsome people in the Big Brother house were up to.
-I made a lot of new friends and I ever made a persistent enemy named Maggie Long, a poor little internet troll who just couldn’t handle the fact that I encouraged my readers to “Stay supple!”
+I made a lot of new friends and I even made a persistent enemy named Maggie Long, a poor little internet troll who just couldn’t handle the fact that I encouraged my readers to “Stay supple!”
 It was a lot of fun and I look forward to doing it all over again in 2014.

 19) Winter Storm Cleon caused the local news people to freak out!